 However, you can thrive in entrepreneurship and be a loving and devoted parent at the same time.
 Below are several tips to successfully manage parenthood and business ownership simultaneously without losing your sanity.

-There are many reasons why scheduling is vital for entrepreneurs managing business and family.
-When you schedule your daily tasks, it’s easy to know when you’ll be spending quality time with the kids, working, unplugging, or exercising.
+There are many reasons why scheduling is vital for entrepreneurs managing businesses and family.
+When you schedule your daily tasks, it’s easy to know when you’ll be spending quality time with the kids, working, unplugging, or exercising at home.
 That way, you will not neglect your parenting roles or business ownership duties.
 Most importantly, planning creates room for productivity and reduces the chances of being caught off-guard.
 As a general rule of thumb, write down your family and business obligations, then plan out activities on a calendar.

 Create A Support System